UNMECE231Sp2020/Homework1/README.md

 ### In my_complex.h
 You are going to create two function prototypes:

     A function that will not return anything and take three inputs: a function pointer that returns a complex struct, and two complex structs, that represent the inputs for the function pointer.
-Should print result of function called.
-    A function that will not return anything and take two inputs: a function pointer that returns a double and a complex struct, that represents the input for the function pointer.
-Should print result of function called.
+    A function that will not return anything and take two inputs: a function pointer that returns a double and has a complex struct input, and another input that is the double to be the argument in the function pointer.
 ### In complex_fns.c
 You are going to be:

     Modifying complex_div so that there is no division by zero Create a function handler that takes a pointer to a function and two complex structs as an input.
 It should call the function.
 Should handle the add, sub, mult, and div functions.
+Should print result of function called.
     Another function handler but handles magnitude and phase functions only.
+Should print result of function called.

 ### In main.c
 There are two complex numbers that are given to you, you must: